vtrlx/LuaGObject/README.md

 ### 0.10.0 (prerelease)

-- First version as LuaGObject
+- First version under the name "LuaGObject"
-- Support for PUC-Rio Lua 5.4
+- Supports PUC-Rio Lua 5.4
-- Support for PUC-Rio Lua 5.5
+- Supports PUC-Rio Lua 5.5
-- Support for Gtk4 and related libraries such as libadwaita (namespaced as Adw)
+- Compatible with Gtk4 and libadwaita (a.k.a.
+"Adw")
-- The `Gio.Async` override now supports newer-style async, where functions are named `<name>` and `<name>_finish` without any `_async` labels
+- The `Gio.Async` override now supports additional styles of async methods, where functions are named `<name>` and `<name>_finish` without any `_async` labels
-- Enum and flag parameters are now optional, defaulting to a 0 value
+- Enum and flag parameters in functions are now optional, defaulting to a 0 value when omitted
-- Now based on GIRepository-2.0, allowing use of LuaGObject on GNOME 49 and later
+- Core GI code is based on GIRepository-2.0, allowing use of LuaGObject with GNOME 49 and later
-- Support for building using Meson
+- Can now be built with Meson

-### Older Versions
+### Older Pre-Fork Versions

 LuaGObject was forked from LGI after it stopped receiving new releases.
 To see the version history of its older versions, see the "History" subheading in LGI's